 Stormwater management guidance

-The guidance for stormwater facilities regulated under the Underground Injection Control program.
-It provides the design and best management practices (BMPs) to reduce solids, metals, and oil from injection wells used along roads and parking areas, or used to collect roof runoff at non-industrial settings.
+The guidance for stormwater facilities regulated under the Underground Injection Control program describes the best management practices (BMPs) to reduce solids, metals, and oil from injection wells used along roads and parking areas, or used to collect roof runoff at non-industrial settings.
 Our stormwater management guidance for UIC wells has been updated.
 The UIC best management practices (BMPs) are now housed in our stormwater management manuals.

 Infiltration trenches with perforated pipe

 Infiltration trenches with perforated pipe must be registered, except for trenches that receive only roof runoff from single family homes or duplexes, or used to control basement flooding.

 Infiltration trenches with perforated pipe are designed, constructed, operated, and maintained according to the current stormwater management manual guidance, or an equivalent approved manual in the 2019 SWMMWW BMP T7.20 and in 2019 SWMMEW F. 6.22.